 “Richard Tucker was one of my gods.
 In my life there has always been that great voice to use as an inspiration” – Luciano Pavarotti

 “He was America’s ideal – a pioneer and a beacon to all of us artists” – Marilyn Horne

 “There is no question that he was one of the great singers, with a fabulous voice, sensationally endless energy and commitment and a tremendous technical know-how.
-There are few people on imagines will go on forever.
-In a sense, Richard Tucker will.” - James Levine
+There are few people one imagines will go on forever.
+In a sense, Richard Tucker will.” – James Levine

 “Richard was an ideal colleague because of many qualities – his sense of obligation to the total performance, his sincerity toward his art, his joviality at rehearsal, his embracing warmth as a human being.
 He also had another quality – the rarest of all, perhaps – the sound of his voice being infectious.
-Often I found myself singer better because I was with him.” - Risë Stevens
+Often I found myself singing better because I was with him.” – Risë Stevens

 “One of the phenomenal voices of this century.
 It was always more and more amazing how fresh and young his voice sounded.” – Joan Sutherland